MaciejAmbroziak/Lithuania/README.md

-Project done by junior aplying for junior position
+Project done by junior applying for junior position